Downtown Park City Hotels & Things to Do

 The following are our favorite Downtown Park City properties, based on quality, service, amenities, location, and price.
 Search using the date picker above for a complete selection of downtown Park City hotels and Park City lodging options, or select one of our suggested properties below.

 Downtown Park City covers almost all of the commercial areas, as well as many hotels, condominium hotels, lodges, and more.
 Staying anywhere in this area guarantees you a short drive to almost any part of Park City and its popular attractions.
 Within the downtown area, there are two especially notable areas of interest.
 Historic Main Street is the central shopping and restaurant hub in town, though properties in this area tend to charge prices according to the proximity and convenience they offer.
 Meanwhile, up the street, Park City base area at Park City Mountain offers skiers and snowboarders a chance to stay close to the action with a variety of ski-in/ski-out properties and other close lodging options.

 Diners in downtown Park City are spoiled for choice.
 From steak to sushi, breakfast to desert, simple to fancy, everything is represented.
 Stop in at Handle or Yuki Yama to see why we love these restaurants so much.
 There is more to enjoy than food downtown, however.
 Exceptional bars abound, and we unequivocally suggest a trip to High West Distillery for a fantastic whiskey.
-Diners with a sweet tooth might want to check out Ritual Chocolate or Naughty Donuts for a sugary pick-me-up.
 Experiment!
 Try a few things, maybe you will find a new favorite.

 High West Distillery

 Riverhorse on Main

 Summer vs Winter